 - Involved in multiple fights, using a weapon, or wanting badly to hurt others

-- Severe, out-of-control behavior that can hurt yourself or others
+- Severe, out-of-control behavior that can hurt himself or others

-- Not eating, throwing up or using laxatives to make yourself lose weight
+- Not eating, throwing up or using laxatives to make herself lose weight

 - Intensive worries or fears that get in the way of daily activities

-- Extreme difficulty in concentrating or staying still that puts you in physical danger or causes school failure
+- Extreme difficulty in concentrating or staying still that puts her in physical danger or causes school failure

 - Repeated use of drugs or alcohol